Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 ```

+Note that this value can be applied multiple times.
+Currently NetworkTransform applies ghost values 2 times:

+On Update
 The interpolated value is updated every frame, only if the game is not allowed to update the transform.
 (For example with a server driven transform, only the client would be interpolated)
 ```C#
 private void Update()
 {